InventorsDev/sdg-008-backend/README.md

 # To run the project
-1 - You need to have the version 3.8.6 of python
+* You need to have the version 3.8.6 of python
-2 - install all the dependencies using ( pip install -r requirements.txt )
+* Install all the dependencies using ( pip install -r requirements.txt )
-3 - and run python manage.py runserver (opps you are inside)
+* Run python manage.py runserver (opps you are inside)